 Bubble breathing helps us to self-regulate!

-We have practiced bubble breathing during guidance lessons.
 This is a fun activity to practice self-regulation!

 - How did Swimmy feel when he escaped from the tuna and swam alone in the deep sea?